What Is a Dental Prosthesis? A Modern Guide

 While daily patient care is crucial, it doesn’t replace the need for professional oversight.
 Schedule regular check-ups to assess the fit and function of the prosthesis and the health of the underlying tissues.
 These appointments are your opportunity to make minor adjustments, perform professional cleanings, and check for any signs of wear or damage that the patient might have missed.
 For implant-supported prostheses like overdentures, professional maintenance is even more critical to ensure the stability and health of the implants themselves.
 These regular visits are essential for addressing minor issues before they become significant problems and are a cornerstone of prosthetic aftercare.

-Identifying Early Signs of Wear
+How to Spot Early Signs of Wear and Tear

 Teach your patients to be proactive by recognizing the early warning signs of a problem.
 Encourage them to contact your office if they experience any discomfort, irritation, or changes in how the prosthesis fits.
 Common issues to watch for include gum soreness, clicking sounds when talking or eating, and a feeling of looseness.
 These symptoms often indicate that an adjustment is needed.
 By educating patients on what to look for, you help them become active partners in their own care.
 Addressing these common denture problems early can prevent more serious complications and extend the life of the prosthesis.